wuxr123/Resume/content/publication/methodology-of-0-625°×0-4712°raster-dataset-development-of-temperature-at-the-top-of-permafrost-and-active-layer-thickness-in-the-northern-hemisphere-2015-2100/index.md

   - ""
   - CA
   - ""
-publication: Journal of Global Change Data & Discovery (全球变化数据学报, CSCD)
+publication: "*Journal of Global Change Data & Discovery* (全球变化数据学报, CSCD)"
 abstract: "Understanding the spatial distribution and dynamics of current and future permafrost is critical for global carbon flow simulation, climate change prediction, and engineering risk assessment.
 The 0.625°x0.4712° raster